You have two options when it comes to describing international academic grades:

 With regards to professional qualifications (eg: law, medicine) we would recommend that you check with the relevant UK professional body whether they are valid in the UK.

-If you do want to “convert” your international grades into UK grades, the NARIC website (which is the official and government supported, national agency for the recognition and comparison of international qualifications and skills) can provide this service, however, there is a charge involved.
+If you do want to “convert” your international grades into UK grades, the UK ENIC website (which is the official and government supported, national agency for the recognition and comparison of international qualifications and skills) can provide this service, however, there is a charge involved.
+ENIC used to be called NARIC, but this has now changed as the UK has left the EU.
+For further details of transitional arrangements see the UK ENIC website.

 N.B.
 There are many websites that claim to offer “grade conversion”.
 However, we recommend that you use these carefully, as there is often no way of verifying that their conversions are correct and reflect those that employers will accept.